 Unemployment Insurance Tax

 Rhode Island has a state Employment Security (UI) fund that provides benefits to workers during periods of unemployment.
 Contributions collected from Rhode Island employers are used exclusively to pay benefits to unemployed workers.
-Employers are charged for the first $24,600 that each employee earns in a calendar year ($26,100 for employers that have an experience rate of 9.59 or higher).
+Employers are charged 0.98% of the first $24,600 each employee earns in a calendar year ($26,100 for employers with an experience rate of 9.59 or higher).

 A contribution tax rate is computed and mailed to each employer at the end of December for the following year.
 The first time you pay wages in Rhode Island, you will be considered a “new employer” and assigned a contribution rate of 0.95%.

 In addition to the Employment Security fund, there is an additional Job Development fund that is also fully funded by employer contributions.

 Employers pay 0.21% of the first $24,600 that each employee earns in a calendar year ($26,100 for employers with an experience rate of 9.59 or higher) to support the Rhode Island Human Resource Investment Council (HRIS).
 The HRIC assists Rhode Island employers by funding different projects that work to improve and upgrade the skills of the existing workforce.